The Electronics Debate

 Backpacking Electronics Summary

-A good example is a solar charger.
-I carried it on the Pacific Crest Trail, and when I climbed Kilimanjaro because there was plenty of sunshine.
-I ended up sending it home on the Continental Divide Trail and would not use it on the Appalachian Trail or other east coast trails due to all of the foliage and the limited time above treeline – that whole “Long Green Tunnel” thing.
+An example of what I don’t always carry is a solar charger.
+I carried it on the Pacific Crest Trail and on Kilimanjaro because there was plenty of sunshine.
+I ended up sending it home on the Continental Divide Trail and would not use it on the Appalachian Trail or other east coast trails due to all of the foliage, although I did take it on the Benton Mackaye Trail.

-- Anker 20,000 mAh – Battery
+- Battery – Anker 20,000 mAh

-- Iphone – Phone
+- Phone – iPhone

-- Garmin InReach – Satellite Communicator
+- Satellite Communicator – Garmin InReach

 The Electronics I Use

-Anker 20,000 mAh
+1. Anker 20,000 mAh Battery Charger

-The iPhone does not have the best battery life, so when hiking I put it on “Airplane Mode” in settings, so I can continue taking pictures.
+The iPhone does not have the best battery life, so when hiking, I put it on “Airplane Mode” in settings, so I can continue taking pictures.
 On the occasions I don’t have it on Airplane Mode, I set the battery on “Low Power Mode,” also in settings.
 This helps conserve the charge.
-If I do these things, I can usually go a couple of days without needing to charge the phone.
+If I do these things, I can usually go for a couple of days without needing to charge the phone.

 I blog via WordPress, which is the platform for my website averagehiker.com.